appwrite/website/src/routes/docs/quick-starts/nextjs/prompt.md

         - logout(): account.deleteSession({ sessionId: 'current' }) then clear user state

 5. Verify environment (ask user to confirm)
-    - Confirm with the user that `.env.local` contains the correct endpoint and project ID.
+    - Confirm with the user that the endpoint and project ID are hardcoded in the file: app/appwrite.js (or app/appwrite.ts if TS).
     - Ensure the Web app platform exists in Appwrite Console with Hostname = `localhost`.
 If missing, guide the user to add it.

 6. Run and test